Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Kaabo made a decision that has taken the GT from comfortable and capable, to luxurious and laudable.
 That decision was to follow the example set by the NAMI Burn-e 2 by introducing adjustable hydraulic shock absorbers.

 As a result, you get one of the most versatile scooters available.
-Scoring 9 out of 10 on our shock absorption scale, with a quick turn of a dial between your fingers you can alter the rate at which the shocks rebound.
+Scoring 9 out of 10 on my shock absorption scale, with a quick turn of a dial between your fingers you can alter the rate at which the shocks rebound.

 Mantis King GT Adjustable Hydraulic Suspension